CEmM2/WHA_Clustering_Classification_Visualization/Reviews.md

 <span style="color:blue">On page 14, the paragraph :</span>

-> The ground truth plot shows that the algorithm fails to cluster correctly the data points that belong to the first SEM fracture image of the sample with 90wt\% tungsten composition; for each tungsten composition sample two SEM images were obtained and then cropped before added to the dataset, as it was explained in the beginning of the previous section.
-The erroneous predictions are marked (see crossed data points in Fig. 5) and the accuracy of the algorithm is computed to 81.2\%.
+> The ground truth plot shows that the algorithm fails to cluster correctly the data points that belong to the first SEM fracture image of the sample with 90wt$\%$ tungsten composition; for each tungsten composition sample two SEM images were obtained and then cropped before added to the dataset, as it was explained in the beginning of the previous section.
+The erroneous predictions are marked (see crossed data points in Fig. 5) and the accuracy of the algorithm is computed to 81.2$\%$.

 <span style="color:blue">was modified to:</span>

-> The ground truth plot shows that the algorithm fails to cluster correctly the data points that belong to the first SEM fracture image of the sample with 90wt\% tungsten composition (i.e. blue points in Fig. 5 where colored otherwise in Fig. 4 and embedded in clusters describing the WHA92 and WHA97 samples); for each tungsten composition two SEM images were obtained and then cropped before added to the dataset, as it was explained in the beginning of the previous section.
-The erroneous predictions are marked (see crossed data points in Fig. 6) and the accuracy of the algorithm is computed to 81.2\%.
+> The ground truth plot shows that the algorithm fails to cluster correctly the data points that belong to the first SEM fracture image of the sample with 90wt$\%$ tungsten composition (i.e. blue points in Fig. 5 were colored otherwise in Fig. 4 and embedded in clusters describing the WHA92 and WHA97 samples); for each tungsten composition two SEM images were obtained and then cropped before added to the dataset, as it was explained in the beginning of the previous section.
+The erroneous predictions are marked (see crossed data points in Fig. 6) and the accuracy of the algorithm is computed to 81.2$\%$.

 <span style="color:blue">On page 14, the paragraph:</span>

-> Additionally, the confusion matrix presented in Fig. 7 verifies that the main source of clustering errors is the data points that originate from the first SEM fracture image of the  sample with 90wt\% tungsten composition.
+> Additionally, the confusion matrix presented in Fig. 7 verifies that the main source of clustering errors is the data points that originate from the first SEM fracture image of the  sample with 90wt$\%$ tungsten composition.

 <span style="color:blue">was modified to:</span>

 > In Fig. 7, we present the confusion matrix which was construct group wise.
 The confusion matrix' entries are the measured  frequency of predicting the label on the $x$ axis for an image originating from the label on the $y$ axis.
-The confusion matrix presented in Fig. 7 verifies that the main source of clustering errors is the data points that originate from the first SEM fracture image of the  sample with 90wt$\% $tungsten composition, which was identified as WHA97 in 35 $\%$ of the cases and WHA92 in 13 $\%$ of the cases.
+The confusion matrix presented in Fig. 7 verifies that the main source of clustering errors is the data points that originate from the first SEM fracture image of the  sample with 90wt$\%$ tungsten composition, which was identified as WHA97 in 35 $\%$ of the cases and WHA92 in 13 $\%$ of the cases.

 <span style="color:blue"> **Section 3.2** </span>

 <span style="color:blue">On page 18, right before section 3.3 we have added clarification to the statement regarding the lowest accuracy: </span>

-> The accuracy of the classification predictions is computed to 93\%, while in numerous tests performed on the same dataset the lowest accuracy was 85\%.
+> The accuracy of the classification predictions is computed to 93$\%$, while in numerous tests performed on the same dataset the lowest accuracy was 85$\%$.

 <span style="color:blue"> which now reads: </span>

->The accuracy of the classification predictions is computed to be 93%, for the test and training sets demonstrated in Fig. 11.
-We have conducted numerous tests in which the test and training tests were randomly selected and of which the lowest accuracy was 85%.
+>The accuracy of the classification predictions is computed to be 93$\%$, for the test and training sets demonstrated in Fig. 11.
+We have conducted numerous tests in which the test and training tests were randomly selected and of which the lowest accuracy was 85$\%$.

 <span style="color:blue"> **Section 3.3** </span>